darkwob/darkwob/README.md

 # 💫 About Me:
 Hello!
-My name is Sadık Sefa and I am a Jr. Full Stack Developer.
+My name is Sadık Sefa and I am a Full Stack Developer.
 My strong skills include front-end and back-end web development.
 In particular, I develop web applications using languages like HTML, CSS, JavaScript, and PHP.
 I also have experience in database technologies like MySQL and MSSQL, as well as Agile methodologies.
 In the past, I have worked on projects for various startups and corporate companies and I enjoy working in a team.
 Currently, I am looking for new opportunities and am seeking a company that can support me in my next step.

 ## 🌐 Socials: